cgenel/Bamazon/README.md

 > This is my first attempt at using Node, Inquirer & SQL to create an Amazon-like storefront.

 ## Table of Contents
-* A simple CLI app utilizing Node.js and MySQL
+* A simple CLI app utilizing inquirer Node.js and MySQL
 - bamazonCustomer.js
 - schema.sql
 - package-lock.json